Rena Uezono: Personal life

+In 2026, Uezono enrolled at Chukyo University Chukyo High School.

 Career

 Uezono began skating in 2017 at the age of seven after being inspired by watching Mao Asada perform at an ice show in her home region of Aichi.

 She won the silver medal at the 2020 Japanese National Novice Championships in the novice B category.

 2021–22 season

 Uezono placed fifth at the 2021 Japanese National Novice A Championships and was invited to compete at the 2021–22 Japan Junior National Championships.
 She finished in eighteenth place after two falls in the free skate.
 Following the season, Uezono joined Mihoko Higuchi's newly founded skating club, the LYS Skate Club.
 In turn, Higuchi began coaching her as well.

 2022–23 season

 Uezono won the 2022 Japan National Novice A Championships, 15.77 points above Mayuko Oka, and was again invited to compete at the 2022–23 Japan Junior Championships.
 After a clean short program, Uezono placed in eleventh.
 However, two falls in the free skate dropped her to the thirteenth place.

 She was invited to skate in the gala at the 2023 World Team Trophy.